-Mr. Nicholas Read
+Mr. Nicholas Read Non Executive Director - 47 years

 Nick Read joined the board on 17 January 2010.
 He is the CEO Africa, Middle East & Asia Pacific at Vodafone, covering all operations in the region.
 Nick joined Vodafone in 2001.
 He spent six years at Vodafone UK for a short period as CFO, before becoming CCO and then CEO in 2006.
 He has been in his current role since November 2008.